 More about the programme

-The safety and well-being of billions of people relies on infrastructure being able to deliver critical services – providing, protecting and connecting us – whatever the future has in store.
+The safety and well-being of billions of people relies on infrastructure being able to deliver critical services – providing, connecting and protecting us from loss of life and livelihoods – whatever the future has in store.

 More about our activities